civilspeedy/civilspeedy.github.io/README.md

 Personal Portfolio Website
 ====
 - To show off skills and projects.
-- Built in React with Vite using BunJS.
+- Built in Preact with Vite using BunJS.
 - Compiled into HTML with Bun.
 - Check out src directory for code.